Notification of offences and statements of 'automatic show cause events'

-If a solicitor fails to notify the Law Society of a 'show cause' event, he or she has committed professional misconduct.
-Such failure may lead to refusal to grant, cancellation or suspension of a Practising Certificate.
+If a solicitor fails to notify the Law Society of an 'automatic show cause' event, he or she has committed professional misconduct.
+Such failure may lead to refusal to grant, cancellation or suspension of a practising certificate.

 What happens after notification of a 'show cause' event?

-The Law Society Council will investigate the matter to determine whether or not the solicitor is a fit and proper person to hold a Practising Certificate and whether conditions need to be imposed on his or her practise of the law.
+The Law Society Council will investigate the matter to determine whether or not the solicitor is a fit and proper person to hold an Australian practising certificate and whether any discretionary conditions need to be imposed on his or her practise of the law.